-Avoid spoiling the kerb appeal of your home.
-Bricks and windows need to be matched as closely as possible to the rest of the house.
+You could, so it’s worth careful consideration.
+For example, bricks and windows need to be matched as closely as possible to the rest of the house.

 Want more project advice?
 READ: Loft conversions – how to plan and cost your dream space

 Will you be converting your garage using these tips?
-We would love to hear how you got on with your project!
+We would love to hear how you got on with your project.